Skip to Main Content

 Rural communities and Native Nations face systemic discrimination because of place (where we live), race (who we are), and class (economic status).
 The Foundation will consider these disparities when making funding decisions.

-What that means is that proposals for amenity upgrades or beautification projects from communities that are small (under 5000), more remote, lower income, and with greater racial diversity will be considered more favorably than similar projects from larger rural hub communities.
-In larger communities and population centers (county seats), projects should be more sophisticated and/or innovative, build capacity of the community to engage in placemaking, and include an explicit strategy to engage people who are often underrepresented in the community.
+What that means is that proposals for amenity upgrades or beautification projects from communities that are small (under 5,000 population), more remote, lower income, and with greater racial diversity will be considered more favorably than similar projects from larger rural hub communities.
+In larger communities, projects should build capacity of the community to engage in placemaking and include an explicit strategy to engage people who are often underrepresented in the community.

 Timeline